Sini-GAO/Data-for-Sini-s-manuscript-to-FSM/README.md

-# JIM
+# FSM

-This is the document for DOE of the small numerical experiment conducted by Minitab in Sini's manuscript submitted to JIM.
+This is the document for DOE of the small numerical experiment conducted by Minitab in Sini's manuscript submitted to FSM.

 It has:
        (1) DOE file for AMOSA;